swoldanski/docker-localhost-to-production/README.md

 ```

 You can try the same endpoints like in previous step and maybe you can notice some changes? ;)
+Take a look at Rabbit UI, cAdvisor and Portainer.

 ## Preparing production server

 You need a working server with ubuntu 16.04+ and key based ssh access.
-Replace "ubuntu" and 54.246.249.150 with your server user name and your server ip address or domain.
+Replace "ubuntu" and 54.246.147.65 with your server user name and your server ip address or domain.

 ```
-docker-machine create -d generic --generic-ssh-user "ubuntu" --generic-ip-address 54.246.249.150 production-server
+docker-machine create -d generic --generic-ssh-user "ubuntu" --generic-ip-address 54.246.147.65 production-server

 eval $(docker-machine env production-server) docker-machine ls